uchicago-cs/cmsc22000/website/content/labs/lab7.md

 # Task 4: Deploy using Github Integration with Travis CI
 [20 points]

 Wouldn't it be convenient if we could deploy continuously, as soon as tests pass?
 You might think "well, what if we had a deploy phase in our Travis CI"?
 This is possible (see https://docs.travis-ci.com/user/deployment/heroku/), but it turns out Heroku makes it *even easier* than that.
-On your Heroku app dashboard, select "GitHub - connect to GitHub" instead of "Heroku Git - Use Heroku CLI".
+On your Heroku app dashboard, in the "Deploy" tab, select "GitHub - connect to GitHub" instead of "Heroku Git - Use Heroku CLI".

 Then, you should be able to connect to GitHub using your GitHub account and repo name.
 Once you connect the repo, you should see an option that says "Automatic deploys" with a checkbox "Wait for CI to pass before deploy".